stuwilmur/sim-eye/README.md

 conda activate installerenv
 ```
 ### Build executable
-Build the application as an executable together with its dependencies:
+Build the application as an executable together with its dependencies; the command is common to either platform and will create the appropriate Windows/Mac executable:
 ```
 python setup.py build
 ```